synopsx/TEI2015/README.md

       * go to http://localhost:8984/example/letters
       * go to http://localhost:8984/TEI2015Workshop/letters
       * See the work to be done
+      * Add somme XQuery treatment for persName
+      * Add an HTML ressource for an Index
+      * Add a JSON ressource for an index

 ## Questions
   * What document do we use?
 The sample corpus?